dmayes403/timesheet_walkthrough/unit-01/application-setup.md

 In the command above, the `g` stands for generate.
 By using that command, we have created a custom module called `material` and stored it within the `modules` directory.
 The only other step that we want to do here is pull the `material` module out of the nested directory that was also created with that module that module file itself is on the same level as the `AppRoutingModule`.
 After moving your `material` module out of the nested directory, your current directory/file structure should look like the image below.

 ![Module Structure](img/structure_w_material.png)

+Run the command `ng serve` to ensure that your project will start without errors.